 What to do if we cannot resolve your complaint

 The Legal Ombudsman may be able to help you if we are unable to resolve your complaint ourselves.
 They will look at complaints independently and accessing the Ombudsman will not affect how we handle your case.
 Most ‘consumer’ clients (as oppose to large businesses) will be able to make use of the Ombudsman scheme however there are restrictions for some larger clients.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman:
+You must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint from us.

 If you would like more information about the Legal Ombudsman, please contact them: